 Direct Loans are low-interest for students and parents to help pay for your cost of education.
 Direct Loans are loans made with federal capital and owned by the federal government but managed by an assigned loan servicer.
 Interest rates vary based on the loan program and loan origination fees do apply.
 In order to receive a Direct Loan, you must have a complete, valid FAFSA application on file, a signed Master Promissory Note (MPN) and complete loan entrance counseling.

-- Direct Subsidized Loan: For undergraduate students with demonstrated financial need, as determined by federal regulations.
+- Direct Subsidized Loans: For undergraduate students with demonstrated financial need, as determined by federal regulations.
 No interest is charged while a student is in school at least half-time, during the grace period and during deferment periods.

-- Direct Unsubsidized Loan: Are not based on financial need; interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.
+- Direct Unsubsidized Loans: Are not based on financial need; interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.

 - Parent PLUS/Grad PLUS Loans: Are unsubsidized loans for the parents of dependent students and for graduate/professional students.
 PLUS Loans help pay for education expenses up to the cost of attendance minus all other financial assistance.
 Interest is charged during all periods.
 Parents of accepted students can begin applying for Parent PLUS loans after May 1st at www.studentloans.gov.

 For more information on Direct Loans, including interest rates, loan fees and FAQs, please visit www.studentloans.gov.

 Federal Perkins Loan Program

 The Federal Perkins Loan is also low-interest (5%) loan made to undergraduate students with exceptional need.
 For this loan, Rhodes is the lender and the funds are made available through the federal government.
 The loan is repaid to Rhodes through our third-party loan servicer Campus Partners.
 As with Direct Loans, you must have a valid FAFSA application on file, a signed Master Promissory Note (MPN) and have completed Perkins Loan entrance counseling.